mvolkmann/blog/src/swift/Grid.md

 ## Columns

-To set the default horizontal alignment of all cells in a column, apply the `gridColumnAlignment` view modifier to any one cell in the column with a value like `.leading`, `.center`, or `.trailing`.
+To set the default horizontal alignment of all cells in a column, apply the `gridColumnAlignment` view modifier to the corresponding view in the first `GridRow` with a value like `.leading`, `.center`, or `.trailing`.
+The same alignment will be used for all views in that column.

 ## Cells